-The junior high years represent a critical transition period in a student’s educational journey, and English learning is no exception.
-At Starfish English in Fujieda, I’ve seen how junior high students (ages 12-15) experience unique benefits from small classes that directly address the specific challenges and opportunities of this developmental stage.
-Here’s why this approach is particularly effective for middle school learners:
+The junior high years are a big transition, and English is no exception.
+At Starfish English in Fujieda, I’ve seen how students aged 12-15 benefit from small classes suited to this stage.
+A few reasons it works for middle schoolers:

 1. Navigating Adolescent Self-Consciousness